awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NET.01.md

    }
    ```
 **Note**
-In the `AmazonDynamoDBConfig`, you set the `ServiceURL` to "http://localhost:8000" to create the table in the downloadable version of DynamoDB running on your computer\.
+In `AmazonDynamoDBConfig`, you set the `ServiceURL` to "http://localhost:8000" to create the table in the downloadable version of DynamoDB running on your computer\.
-In the `CreateTableRequest`, you specify the table name, along with primary key attributes and their data types\.
+In `CreateTableRequest`, you specify the table name, along with primary key attributes and their data types\.
 The partition\-key portion of the primary key, which determines the logical partition where DynamoDB stores an item, is identified in its `KeySchemaElement` in the `CreateTableRequest` as having `KeyType` "HASH"\.
-The sort\-key portion of the primary key, which determines the ordering of items having the same partition\-key value, is identified in its `KeySchemaElement` in the `CreateTableRequest` as having `KeyType` "RANGE"\.
+The sort\-key portion of the primary key, which determines the ordering of items having the same partition\-key value, is identified in its `KeySchemaElement` in `CreateTableRequest` as having `KeyType` "RANGE"\.
 The `ProvisionedThroughput` field is required, even though the downloadable version of DynamoDB ignores it\.

 1. Compile and run the program\.